-Before your coffee cup is filled with the rich and comforting aroma, there's a fascinating journey that begins in the coffee fields.
+Before you can enjoy the rich and soothing flavours of your coffee, there's a fascinating journey that begins at origin.
 Let's take a step back and explore the fundamental stages of picking and processing coffee beans.
 From the hands of skilled pickers to the meticulous processing methods, this introduction sets the stage for understanding the origins and craftsmanship behind every delightful cup of coffee.
-Join us as we uncover the essential steps that bring your favorite brew from bean to cup.
+Join us as we discover the essential steps that bring your favourite brew from bean to cup.

 Table of Contents